Frequently Asked Questions: Wynyard Crossing Bridge

 How long will the bridge remain closed?

-We anticipate it will be fully reinstated and back in service by December 2024.
+We anticipate it will be fully reinstated and back in service in December 2024.

 What specific work is being done?